-Or Amazon has some really cute pool coverups that you can wear pretty much any time around the ship, except for the main dining rooms.
+Or Amazon has some really cute pool coverups that can also double as casual dresses for dinner.

 But on the other hand, if you’re uncomfortable being at the pool or wearing something revealing.
 You don’t have to.
 There are tons of things to do on a ship.
 There are trivia games, contests, piano bars, ship tours, spas, buffets, or just taking a delicious afternoon nap in your lovely cabin.
 It’s your vacation – so you should be able to do exactly as you please.

 The nice thing is that a cruise is a very safe environment compared to a lot of travel options.
 When we were in New Orleans last year, we had a bit of trouble with the older streets.
 The sidewalks were broken and uneven and sometimes the porches would intrude onto the sidewalk.
 At one point, I tripped and almost had a very bad fall.